omnistrate/ctl/mkdocs/docs/omnistrate-ctl_service-plan_set-default.md

 ### Options

 ```
+      --environment string   Environment name.
+Use this flag with service name and plan name to set the default version in a specific environment
   -h, --help                 help for set-default
       --plan-id string       Plan ID.
 Required if plan name is not provided
       --service-id string    Service ID.
 Required if service name is not provided
       --version string       Specify the version number to set the default to.
 Use 'latest' to set the latest version as default.
 ```

 ### Options inherited from parent commands